When preparing a budget, the restorer should equip their workshop with tools that they can extract the maximum from and operate competently.

 Constantly in use during the project duration, a workbench should be as strong as it is straight.
 Although it may be less glamourous than most other items of equipment, whatever time necessary must be taken to ensure that the bench will have precisely the right dimension to suit its physical proportions.

 Most durable workbenches sit on cast-iron legs, with a preferably soft-wood top, around three inches thick, firmly bolted to them.
 For maximum stability, the workbench should be anchored to the wall and the floor.

 Next on the list of essential equipment is the fitter's vice, which should be bolted to the workbench, directly over one of the bench legs.
 When maximum force must be exerted, the bench will provide ultimate resistance.

 Vices should be of solid steel and no less than four inches wide.

-Considerable care should be taken not to buy a vice whose jaws are serrated.
-Applying pressure using a clamp with serrated jaws is liable to cause damage to most metals.
+It is recommended to steer clear of vice with serrated jaws which is liable to cause damage to most metals.

 A bench grinder, admittedly less essential, can still be a beneficial addition to any workbench.
 A compact version of this unit is relatively inexpensive, although investing in a version with a grindstone fitted at one end and a wire brush at the other will prove doubly helpful.

 A floor jack, such as a scissor jack or a hydraulic jack, carry out the important function of lifting a vehicle off the floor.
 Once the vehicle has been raised sufficiently high to enable the jack stands to be slid under the car, always on a solid element of the car, preferably the chassis./p> There are also several items of equipment that would be more than welcome in any workshop but are best suited for a restorer who is in for the long term as a profession.